-Sure, natto – which is a fermented soy bean – contains a lot of K2 as well, but soy has big problems of its own, and I do not recommend excess consumption of soy products.
+Sure, natto (which is a type of fermented soybeans) contains a lot of K2 as well.
+But soy has big problems of its own, and I do not recommend excess consumption of soy products.

-Vitamin K2 is very important for bone health, it ensures calcium is deposited in the right places.
-Without sufficient vitamin K2, the body is more prone to deposit calcium in the arteries, instead of in the bones where it belongs., Vitamin K2 will also reduce cardiovascular disease, help preventing diabetes, and improves hormone functioning.
+Vitamin K2 is very important for bone health.
+It ensures calcium is deposited in the right places.
+Without sufficient vitamin K2, the body is more prone to deposit calcium in the arteries, instead of in the bones where it belongs.[44, 45] Vitamin K2 will also reduce cardiovascular disease, help prevent diabetes and improve hormone functioning.

-The best way to get your vitamin D levels up, is to get adequate sun exposure during the day.
-The UV-B exposure creates vitamin D3 through the skin.
+The best way to get your vitamin D levels up is to get adequate sun exposure during the day.
+UV-B exposure creates vitamin D3 through the skin.

-While the morning sun is very important for your general health, you cannot create vitamin D in your skin through morning sun exposure.
-You thus need to get outside during noon, with your skin exposed, and not wear any sunscreen.
+While the morning sun is very important for your general health, you cannot create vitamin D3 in your skin through morning sun exposure.
+Thus, you need to get outside during noon with your skin exposed and not wear any sunscreen.

 However, the sunlight that supplies enough vitamin D is not available year-round when you’re not living close to the equator.
-Many cultures that live on higher latitudes, have historically gotten their vitamin D from animal foods during the wintertime, to compensate for the lack of vitamin D from the sun.
+Many cultures that live at higher latitudes have historically gotten their vitamin D3 from animal foods during the wintertime to compensate for the lack of making vitamin D from the sunlight.

-Eggs or wild salmon are great sources to get your vitamin D3.
-But these sources are not consumed on vegan diets.
+Eggs or wild salmon are great sources to get your vitamin D3, but these sources are not consumed while on vegan diets.

-You’ll thus have to supplement with vitamin D3 on a vegan diet, and most probably on a vegetarian diet as well.
+Thus, you’ll have to supplement with vitamin D3 on a vegan diet and most probably on a vegetarian diet as well.

-Some people can convert the plant version of vitamin A very efficiently into the animal version of vitamin A. Depending on your genetic profile, this conversion process can vary by as much as 700%
+Some people can convert the plant version of vitamin A very efficiently into the animal version of vitamin A. Depending on your genetic profile, this conversion process can vary by as much as 700 percent.

 If you are eating a vegan diet and are genetically unable to convert the plant version of vitamin A to the animal version of vitamin A, then you may have a vitamin A deficiency.

 However, even B12 injections might become problematic, as the vitamin B12 might not be absorbed when you do not have the cofactors of vitamin B12 in your body.
-Even vitamin B12 injections remains guesswork, unless you get your vitamin B12 lab tested.
+Even vitamin B12 injections remain just guesswork unless you get your vitamin B12 levels lab tested.

 B12 shots or eating meat?

 Vitamin B12 is very important in the body.
-Without adequate amount of vitamin B12, your brain will not perform well.
-You also need vitamin B12 for a healthy nervous system, general energy levels, and to optimize iron levels in your blood.
+Without an adequate amount of vitamin B12, your brain will not perform well.
+You also need vitamin B12 for a healthy nervous system, general energy levels and to optimize iron levels in your blood.

 Vegans and vegetarians are 12–15 times as likely to be deficient in vitamin B12 than omnivores.
-The reason for this occurrence is because the richest sources of B12 are organ meats, sardines, wild salmon, or mackerel, or meats such as pasture raised beef—all foods restricted on vegan or vegetarian diets.
+The reason for this occurrence is because the richest sources of B12 are organ meats, sardines, wild salmon, mackerel or meats such as pasture-raised beef—all foods restricted on vegan or vegetarian diets.

-The fact that you have to inject a nutrient, instead of eating that nutrient, should make you very worried (and also indicate that this particular way of eating is not sustainable long term).
-Needing to inject a nutrient indicates that the diet might be flawed at a fundamental level, which should become clear now with regards to the vegan diet.
+The fact that you have to inject a nutrient instead of eating that nutrient should make you very worried (and also indicate that this particular way of eating is not sustainable long term).
+Needing to inject a nutrient indicates that the diet might be flawed at a fundamental level which should become clearer now with regards to the vegan diet.

-I hope I’ve shown you that both vegetarian and vegan diets are tricky: both diets make you prone to develop vitamin deficiencies: Vitamins A, D, K, and B12 are often devoid in these diets.
+I hope I’ve shown you that both vegetarian and vegan diets are tricky: both diets make you prone to develop vitamin deficiencies: these diets are often devoid of vitamins A (retinol), D3, K2 and B12.

 For a comprehensive list of all the recommended vitamins vegans and vegetarians should use please download my FREE guide HERE.